iamyashgautam/Particle-simulator/README.md

 # Particle-sim

-Basic Pygame particle simulation
+Particle Simulator made in C++ with freeglut( OpenGL).

-Pygame required.
+ZIP file includes Compiled executable file.

-Click in the window, the cursor acts as a large mass.
+Source code is in particlesimglut folder.

-Particlesimglut mad in c++ with freeglut and codeblocks .cbp included
+The cursor acts as a large mass.